-Company name Equinor, ASA Meeting Date 11 May 2022 Trustee Stewardship Priority Climate change BlackRock Stewardship Priority Climate and natural capital Approx. Scheme holdings at date of vote B&M portfolio (£6.0m) Highlighted vote Shareholder proposal Introduce a Climate Target Agenda and Emission Reduction Plan (a vote AGAINST) Rationale for vote BlackRock did not support this shareholder proposal because it believes that the company has already disclosed a plan to manage climate related risks and opportunities.
+Company name Equinor, ASA Meeting Date 11 May 2022 Trustee Stewardship Priority Climate change and biodiversity BlackRock Stewardship Priority Climate and natural capital Approx. Scheme holdings at date of vote £16.4 million Highlighted vote Shareholder proposal Introduce a Climate Target Agenda and Emission Reduction Plan (a vote AGAINST) Rationale for vote BlackRock did not support this shareholder proposal because it believes that the company has already disclosed a plan to manage climate related risks and opportunities.
 In line with United Nations' Intergovernmental Panel on Climate Change's (IPCC) 1.5 pathway, Equinor has committed to reduce scope 1 and 2 GHG emissions by 50% by 2030 relative to 2015 levels with 90% of the decreases being met by absolute reductions.
 Its plan also includes an ambition to reach a 40% reduction in scope 1 2 and 3 net carbon intensity by 2035.
 Overall, BlackRock considers the company to have already made a clear commitment to align its business model with the goals of the Paris Agreement.
 Outcome of the vote The shareholders' proposal was not adopted.

-Company name Rio Tinto Group Meeting Date Rio Tinto plc, 8 April 2022; Rio Tinto Limited, 5 May 2022 Trustee Stewardship Priority Human rights.
-Labour standards and Board structure.
-BlackRock Stewardship Priority Company impacts on people Approx. Scheme holdings at date of vote B&M portfolio (£2.1m) Highlighted vote Management proposal Re-election of board members (a vote FOR) Rationale for vote BlackRock has engaged systematically over time with Rio Tinto's board and management to understand how it is addressing an external review which identified "disturbing findings of bullying, sexual harassment, racism and other forms of discrimination throughout the company."
-BlackRock believes the Rio's leadership has demonstrated its commitment to address the review's findings, and that it was in the best interests of its clients to support the board at this year's shareholder meeting.
+Company name Rio Tinto Group Meeting Date Rio Tinto plc, 8 April 2022; Rio Tinto Limited, 5 May 2022 Trustee Stewardship Priority Diversity, equity, and inclusion.
+Human rights.
+Labour standards.
+Modern slavery.
+BlackRock Stewardship Priority Company impacts on people Approx. Scheme holdings at date of vote Rio Tinto plc, £0.6 million; Rio Tinto Limited, £0.9 million Highlighted vote Management proposal Re-election of board members (a vote FOR) Rationale for vote BlackRock has engaged systematically over time with Rio Tinto's board and management to understand how it is addressing an external review which identified "disturbing findings of bullying, sexual harassment, racism and other forms of discrimination throughout the company."
+BlackRock believes Rio's leadership has demonstrated its commitment to address the review's findings, and that it was in the best interests of its clients to support the board at this year's shareholder meeting.
 It continues however to monitor progress.
 Outcome of the vote Election of all Board members was approved